Skip to main content

 • Title.
 The project title must be brief, scientifically or technically valid, intelligible to a scientifically or technically literate reader, and suitable for use in the public press.

 • Suggested Reviewers (optional).
-Proposers may include a list of suggested reviewers who they believe are especially well qualified to review the proposal and who are not recent collaborators/coauthors.
+Proposers may include a list of reviewers who they believe are especially well qualified to review the proposal and who are not recent collaborators/coauthors.

 The completed LOI form must be uploaded as a PDF file to the “Proposed Research” section in the EMSL User Portal.